 \subsection{Axiom Violations}

-We now turn our focus on the evolution of subjects' conformity (or lack thereof) with each of the deterministic choice axioms that were presented in Section 2.1.
-These findings can be summarized thus:
+We now focus on the evolution of subjects' conformity (or lack thereof) with each of the deterministic choice axioms that were presented in Section \ref{s2-1}.

-\begin{highlight} The proportions of subjects violating each of Transitivity, Contraction Consistency, WARP, Independence, FOSD and Stability of Risk Attitudes in the last round are significantly lower than in the first.
+\begin{highlight} The proportions of subjects violating each of Transitivity, Contraction Consistency, WARP, Independence, FOSD and StAR in the last round are significantly lower than in the first.
 The proportion of those violating Decisiveness is stable. \end{highlight}

-This significant decreasing trend notwithstanding, the most persistent violations were those of Contraction Consistency (typically, but --in our free-choice environment-- not always, associated with WARP violations too; see Section 2.1 for more details), with 101 subjects (33\%) still deviating from this consistency principle in their last 15 decisions.
-This, despite the fact that Contraction Consistency and WARP are the two principles with the largest gains in compliance (29 percentage points).
-At the same time, the smallest gains in compliance were seen with the Independence and StAR axioms, where the proportions of violators fell from 32\% to 25\% ($p=0.060$) and from 36\% to 26\% ($p=0.025$), respectively).
-The fact that there is no SOSD ranking in the two menus involved in the Independence test and the ensuing relatively high degree of decision difficulty may partly explain the slower pace of learning with respect to that axiom.
-FOSD on the other hand is violated by very few subjects (down from 7\% to 3\% by the fifth round).
-This is in line with findings in \cite{levy08} where, as in this study, subjects were shown lotteries without any budget-constrained environments.
-It is, however, in stark contrast to the findings in \cite{dembo-kariv-polisson-quah} where FOSD is routinely violated by budget-constrained subjects choosing Arrow-Debreu securities under uncertainty.
-We hypothesize that the very different decision environments and ways in which decision problems are presented to subjects are largely responsible for this discrepancy.
+Despite this significant improving trend, the most persistently violated axioms were Contraction Consistency (typically, but---in our free-choice environment---not always, associated with WARP violations as well; see Section \ref{s2-1} for more details), with 101 subjects (33\%) still deviating from this consistency principle in their last 15 decisions.
+At the same time, however, Contraction Consistency and WARP are the two principles with the largest gains in compliance (approximately 29 percentage points), and with nearly halved proportions of subjects violating them in the last compared to the first round.
+On the other hand, the smallest gains in compliance were seen with the Independence axiom, where the proportion of violators fell from 32\% to 25\% ($p=0.060$).
+The lack of an SOSD ranking in the two menus involved in the Independence test, along with the relatively high degree of decision difficulty, may partly explain the slower pace of learning with respect to that axiom.
+FOSD, on the other hand, is violated by very few subjects (down from 7\% to 3\% by the fifth round).
+This is in line with findings in \cite{levy08}, where, as in this study, subjects were shown lotteries without any budget-constraint considerations.